Skip to content

 SymptomLikely fix

-Distorted outputSource clipped; re-record or lower gain
+Distorted outputSource clipped; fix gain in the editor first

 Huge MP3Use mono -ac 1 for voice

-Wrong speedCheck sample rate; resample with -ar 44100
+Wrong speedCheck sample rate; try -ar 44100

 Listen to thirty seconds before you batch.
 Sibilance and room noise show problems first.